-ASSEMBLY BILL 1743 (INTRODUCED FEBRUARY 14, 2014) HYPODERMIC NEEDLES AND SYRINGES
+ASSEMBLY BILL 1743 (AMENDED MAY 27, 2014) HYPODERMIC NEEDLES AND SYRINGES OPPOSE UNLESS AMENDED/SUPPORT IF AMENDED

-On behalf of the Los Angeles County Solid Waste Management Committee/Integrated Waste Management Task Force (Task Force), this letter reiterates previously adopted Task Force positions regarding the management of hypodermic needles and syringes (Sharps), which are relevant to Assembly Bill 1743 (AB 1743), as further discussed below.
+The Los Angeles County Solid Waste Management Committee/Integrated Waste Management Task Force (Task Force), opposes unless amended/supports if amended Senate Bill 1743 (AB 1743).

-Existing law authorizes a county or city to authorize a licensed pharmacist registered with the Disease Prevention Demonstration Project to sell or furnish 30 or fewer Sharps to a person 18 years of age or older without a prescription.
+Existing law permits pharmacists and physicians to sell or furnish 30 or fewer Sharps to a person 18 years of age or older without a prescription on a pilot program basis until January 1, 2015.
 AB 1743, if enacted, among other things, would authorize a physician, pharmacist, to furnish an unlimited number of Sharps to a person 18 years of age or older, without a prescription or permit and without input from the local county or city.
+The bill would also extend the sunset date of the pilot program to January 1, 2021.
 The Task Force recognizes the need to control the spread of potentially deadly or disabling infections, which are caused by the sharing of used Sharps.
 However, the disposal of used Sharps continues to be a significant operational and financial concern to local governments and private and public refuse collectors as well as operators of solid waste and materials recovery facilities.
 Injuries caused by used Sharps that are improperly disposed can cause great harm and spread infection to workers managing solid waste and recyclables.
 In addition, local governments continue to be burdened with the financial responsibility of managing Sharps waste collected at household hazardous waste collection events or other public facilities.
 AB 1743 would most likely increase the amount of Sharps that enter the waste stream.

-To address this concern, the Task Force respectfully requests that the Subdivision 4145(e) of the Business and Professions Code be amended to read as follows (deletions are shown in bold with strikethrough):
+To address this concern, the Task Force respectfully requests that the proposed amendment to Subdivision 4145.5 (e) of the Business and Professions Code to be further modified so that the revised Subdivision would read as follows (deletions are shown in bold with strikethrough):

-4145.5 (e) In order to provide for the safe disposal of hypodermic needles and syringes, a pharmacy or hypodermic needle and syringe exchange program that furnishes nonprescription hypodermic needles and syringes shall provide consumers with one or more of the following disposal options:
+4145.5 (e) In order to provide for the safe disposal of hypodermic needles and syringes, a pharmacy or hypodermic needle and syringe exchange program that furnishes nonprescription hypodermic needles and syringes shall counsel consumers on a safe disposal and provide consumers with one or more of the following disposal options: